2025 UEFA Women's Champions League final

 The 2025 UEFA Women's Champions League final was the final match of the 2024–25 UEFA Women's Champions League, the 24th season of Europe's premier women's club football tournament organised by UEFA, and the 16th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
 The match was played at the Estádio José Alvalade in Lisbon, Portugal, on 24 May 2025, between English club Arsenal and Spanish club and title holders Barcelona.

 Arsenal won the match 1–0 for their second UEFA Women's Cup/Champions League title and the first in 18 years.
-Arsenal also became the first team to begin in the First Qualifying Round to win the Champions League.
+Arsenal also became the first team to begin in the first qualifying round and win the Champions League.
+As winners, Arsenal automatically qualified for the league phase (instead of the qualifying rounds) of the 2025–26 UEFA Women's Champions League, the 2026 FIFA Women's Champions Cup semi-finals and the 2028 FIFA Women's Club World Cup.

 Teams

 In the following table, finals until 2009 were in the UEFA Women's Cup era, since 2010 were in the UEFA Women's Champions League era.